 Consider cleaning the ductwork as well.
 A lot of dust and dirt can build up within your ventilation systems in order to clog and congest the passageways.
 Wintertime serves as a catalyst to the problem because not only is the heating system running most of the time, we want to keep doors and windows closed to keep the heat in.
 Cleaning it will ensure that the any accumulated dust, mold, and allergens are removed from the HVAC system.
 This could potentially increase the performance of your system and create a better airflow within your home.
 If you notice an issue with the air quality, make sure to contact us so we can inspect it for you.

 A furnace filter should be checked regularly.
 Keeping your home warm and comfortable is important for you and your family.
 You will want to make sure that the furnace and HVAC system is in the best condition possible.
 This will help to ensure your home is heated this winter as well as when it is cold.
 There are some signs to notice if the filter needs to be replaced.
 Without a filter, the furnace will not work properly, and wear out sooner than it typically should.
 If the filter is noticeably gray in color, and you can see dirt and dust built up on the filter media.
 You may also notice if your home is dustier than usual, or the heating system is cycling longer than usual.
 The furnace filter is a key player in home comfort and indoor air quality.
-Changing your furnace filter regularly offers several benefits for your home.
+Changing your furnace filter regularly offers several benefits.

 The furnace system will improve if your filter is clean.
 The furnace filter is an integral component of your heating and cooling system.
 When the furnace filter is dirty and clogged with contaminants, air cannot circulate properly through the system.
 Your equipment will work harder to move air, stressing the system.
 This can cause breakdowns and overheating.
-A clean, regularly changed air filter allows air to move properly through your system and keeps out contaminants, keeping your equipment healthier.
+A clean, regularly changed air filter will also allow air to move properly through your system and keeps out contaminants, keeping your equipment healthier.
 If a clogged air filter does not allow air to circulate through your HVAC system properly, it is also restricted from entering your home.
 A dirty air filter can limit the amount of clean air moving into your home, causing discomfort.
 No matter what issue you see, make sure to contact us.

 A dirty furnace filter makes components work harder, meaning they are drawing more energy to do the work.
-If you have a clean air filter, less energy is consumed, making your heating more efficient.
-The filter removes airborne contaminants, pulling them from the air before it circulates back to your living areas.
-If your filter is dirty, it will be unable to capture contaminants properly, so more will be left in the air you breathe.
-Airborne contaminants can cause health and allergy issues, as well as makes your home appear dirtier.
+Clean air filters mean less energy is consumed, making your heating more efficient.
+The filter removes airborne contaminants, as a result, pulling them from the air before it circulates back to your living areas.
+Dirty air filters will be unable to capture contaminants properly, so more will be left in the air you breathe.
+Airborne contaminants can cause health and allergy issues, as a result, can make your home appear dirtier.
 If you are not sure how often to change the filter, make sure to contact us and we can advise you on the correct schedule.

 If you are hearing a grinding noise, this can be a common noise heard from a heating system that is having problems functioning properly.
 When you hear a grinding noise, it usually means that some of the parts in your heating system might be scraping against other parts in the system.
 The grinding noises could also be a sign that a bent fan blade is striking a metal component that is nearby, a part of the motor could be overheating, or a piece of debris could also be stuck in the blades of the fan.